mesutdurukal/Global-Testing-Practices/submissions/Germany/anupam.krishnamurthy.md

 - Strength:
     - Germans are conscientious.
 They are sincere people, who want do deliver quality work.
 This intention is strongly felt.
     - Germans are open-minded.
 If your colleagues buy into your mission, they can turn from opponents to your strongest allies overnight.
-    - Germans are direct and are open with criticism, speaking their minds.
+    - Germans are direct and are open with criticism.
+They speak their minds.
-    - A strong emphasis on work-life balance, overtime work being the exception, rather than the rule.
+    - Germans lay a strong emphasis on work-life balance.
+Overtime work being the exception, rather than the rule.
 - Weakness:
     - Change resistance: It takes time and persistent effort to translate intention to action.
     - Perfectionism: There is a resistance to wait for the perfect alternative, rather than starting with a good-enough alternative and adapting as necessary.